lucpaul/EM_cycleGAN/docs/overview.md

 * [networks_2d.py](../models/networks_2d.py) module implements 2d network architectures (both generators and discriminators), as well as normalization layers, initialization methods, optimization scheduler (i.e., learning rate policy), and GAN objective function (`vanilla`, `lsgan`, `wgangp`).
 * [networks_3d.py](../models/networks_3d.py) module implements 3d network architectures (both generators and discriminators), as well as normalization layers, initialization methods, optimization scheduler (i.e., learning rate policy), and GAN objective function (`vanilla`, `lsgan`, `wgangp`).
 * [SSIM.py](../models/SSIM.py) module implements the structural similarity metric in 2d and 3d, as published by [https://github.com/jinh0park/pytorch-ssim-3D/tree/master](https://github.com/jinh0park/pytorch-ssim-3D/tree/master)
-* [template_model.py](../models/template_model.py) provides a model template with detailed documentation.
-Check out this file if you plan to implement your own model.
-* [test_model.py](../models/test_model.py) implements a model that can be used to generate CycleGAN results for only one direction.
-This model will automatically set `--dataset_mode patched_2d`, `patched_3d` or `patched_2_5d`, which only loads the images from one set.
-See the test [instruction](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix#apply-a-pre-trained-model-cyclegan) for more details.

 [options](../options) directory includes our option modules: training options, test options, and basic options (used in both training and test). `TrainOptions` and `TestOptions` are both subclasses of `BaseOptions`.
 They will reuse the options defined in `BaseOptions`.
 * [\_\_init\_\_.py](../options/__init__.py)  is required to make Python treat the directory `options` as containing packages,